 Acrylic paints require more drying time than latex paints.
 Under perfect conditions and with light coats of paint you should see the paint dry to the touch in about one hour.

-How Long Does Interior Paint Need to Dry?
+How Long Does Interior Paint Need To Dry?

 Interior paints are usually latex and they normally dry pretty fast.
 Interior paint should be applied in thin coats and these coats should dry in about thirty minutes or less.

-You might be waiting on your paint to dry so you can move your furniture back into position, or so you can hang pictures, curtains, or other items on the wall.
+You might be waiting for your paint to dry so you can move your furniture back into position, or hang your pictures, curtains, or other items on the wall.

 For best results add another coat of paint when you can touch the paint without causing transfer.
-Professional painters will always recommend that your walls are completely dry peeling off painters tape or moving furniture around.
+Professional painters will always recommend that your walls are completely dry before peeling off painters tape or moving furniture around.